vatpac-technology/sops/docs/aerodromes/Launceston.md

 Aircraft **not** planned via any of the above waypoints, shall be recleared via the most appropriate one, and assigned the **Procedural SID**.

-Aircraft unable to accept a SID, or that cannot practically accept amended routing via the above points, shall be assigned a visual departure.
+Aircraft unable to accept a SID, or that cannot practically accept amended routing via the above points, shall be assigned the **RADARnSID**.

 ## VFR Operations